aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 3. mdtest, shared directory, creates

-     - *a.* Run mdtest 3e), sufficient MPI processes to achieve maximum result on the filesystem or subset of the filesystem.
+     - *a.* Run `mdtest 1.e`, sufficient MPI processes to achieve maximum result on the filesystem or subset of the filesystem.
 Record the create, stat, and remove operations per second in the output.
     - *b.* Using the provided QoS mechanism, set the write IOPs QoS to 20% of